Sharp Points is a music aficionado with years of experience listening to and writing about rap music.

 Brief Bio of Marcus Jamal Hopson, aka Hopsin

-Born on July 18, 1985, he grew up in the San Fernando Valley of Los Angeles County.
-Here are a few facts about the man known as "Hopsin."
+Born on July 18, 1985, Marcus Jamal Hopson grew up in the San Fernando Valley of Los Angeles County.
+Stories from his upbringing can be heard in his lyrics.

-- He is a songwriter, producer, director, and once an actor.
+- He is a songwriter, producer, director, and, at one point, an actor.

 - Hopsin states that his two most influential inspirations are Michael Jackson & Eminem.

-Apparently while Marcus stayed in his parents basement he rarely left for an entire year.
-Studying his favorite rappers technique, style, sound, and other aspects of an MC.
+Apparently, while Marcus stayed in his parents' basement he rarely left for an entire year.
+Studying his favorite rappers technique, style, sound, and other aspects of being an MC.
 He watched and noted different ways artists came up.